ADD THE FOLLOWING EMAIL ADDRESSES TO YOUR EMAIL ADDRESS BOOK

 ENROLLMENT STATUS: Regular Full Semester Courses

 In a regular semester term, Full time is considered 12+ units, 3/4 time is 9-11.9 units, 1/2 time is 6-8.9 units, 5 units and below are less than 1/2 time.
 For Chapter 33 students, 6 units or less is considered half time or less which is ineligible for BAH.
 Payments are based on the enrollment status during a period of enrollment.

 ENROLLMENT STATUS: MINI COURSES INCLUDING SUMMER COURSES

-Classes not beginning and ending within the regular semester calendar such as an 8-week course are certified only for the period of time that each course is active.
+NON-STANDARD CLASSES: Classes that begin and end within the regular semester calendar such as an 8-week course are certified only for the period of time that each course is active.
 The beginning and ending dates used for these types of classes will be determined as outlined in the class schedule.
 For short term courses including summer, you can calculate your own equivalent enrollment status by using this formula:

 Units or Credits X 18 / Weeks of course/s = Credit Hour Equivalent / 12 = Rate of Pursuit Percentage

 The enrollment status is based on the period your courses are in session.
 Ex: If you are taking 7 units total in a semester, where 4 of those units begin on 02/08/10 and end on 06/07/10, and the other 3 units begin on 03/03/10 and end on 05/15/10, then you will only be considered more than half time, but not 3/4 time, between the period your 3 unit class is in session.